 IMPORTANT: Advanced Power Management (APM) should be installed to keep the system time updated when the computer enters suspend mode activated by the BIOS Power Management.
-For DOS environments, you need to add the statement, DEVICE=C:\DOS\POWER.EXE, in you CONFIG.SYS.
+For DOS environments, you need to add DEVICE=C:\DOS\POWER.EXE in you CONFIG.SYS.
 For Windows 3.x and Windows 95, you need to install Windows with the APM feature.
 A battery and power cord icon labeled "Power" will appear in the "Control Panel."
 Choose "Advanced" in the Power Management Field.

-Video Off Option (Suspend -> Off)
+Video Off Option (Susp,Stby -> Off)

 This field determines when to activate the video off feature for monitor power management.
-The settings are Suspend -> Off and Always On.
+The settings are All Modes -> Off; Always On; Suspend -> Off; and Susp,Stby -> Off.